-“Half the bike, twice the fun”… so say the makers of the incredible one-wheeled, electric powered, RYNO Motorcycle.
+“Half the bike, twice the fun”… so say the makers of the incredible one-wheeled, electric-powered, RYNO Motorcycle.
 Like something right out of a sci-fi flick, this thing is amazing and they promise that with just a little practice, anyone can ride it as easily as riding a bike.
 Obviously, they don’t know some of the people that we know, but we digress.
 RYNO keeps you from falling by helping with a backward and forward gyroscopic sensor balance system; you just manage the side-to-side balance.
 Less than half the length of your bicycle, it pivots 360 degrees on a vertical axis (oh yeah) and can go anywhere indoors or out.
 In your building’s elevator for example – that’ll make the neighbors stare.
-All this brilliance started when a 13 year old girl in Oregon asked her auto industry engineer father if it was possible to build a one-wheeled motorcycle like she’d seen in a videogame.
+All this brilliance started when a 13-year-old girl in Oregon asked her auto industry engineer father if it was possible to build a one-wheeled motorcycle as she’d seen in a videogame.
 Seven years and three prototypes later, the world’s first “one-wheeled, ultra-efficient, urban personal transportation device” is in production.
-RYNO uses advanced motion-sensor technology to detect even subtle input from the rider and responds; lean forward to accelerate up to a top speed of 10 mph, and backwards to slow, or stop.
+RYNO uses advanced motion-sensor technology to detect even subtle input from the rider and responds; lean forward to accelerate up to a top speed of 10 mph, and backward to slow, or stop.
 There is a stop assist lever for quick stops.
-The low maintenance electric motor offers a minimal carbon footprint too.
+The low-maintenance electric motor offers a minimal carbon footprint too.
 Nine million people have watched the YouTube video, so this guy has really set the bar for Dads everywhere.
 You’d better buy your kid a car… this guy designed a whole new type of transportation for his daughter.